Nastiakor/big_burger_test/README.md

 - presentation/pages/cart_page.dart : This page displays the items added to the cart and the total amount.
 - presentation/pages/burger_detail_page.dart : This page displays the details of a selected burger.
 Users can add the item to the cart from this page.

+### Utils Layer

+- theme.dart : In this file the ThemeData is defined

 ## How it Works